 Being the Best Me with ADHD

-Separate groups for Kindergarten – Grade 2 and Grades 3-5 to help improve overall function in kids with ADHD.
-Includes focus on self-regulation skills, school problems, social skills and self-esteem.
+For kids in Kindergarten – Grade 2, this group helps improve overall function in kids with ADHD.
+It includes focus on self-regulation skills, school challenges, social skills and self-esteem.

-Concurrent groups for parents build strengths to better manage behaviors, teach behavior modification strategies, and reinforce topics learned in the children’s groups.
+Concurrent groups for parents build strengths to better manage behaviors, teach behavior modification strategies, and reinforce topics learned in the child’s group.